eburghar/rconfd/README.md

 The root keys of the config files are jsonnet templates path (absolute or relative to `-d` argument).
-Each template is a multi file output jsonnet template, meaning that its root keys represent the paths of the files to be generated (absolute or relative to `dir`), while the values represent the files' content. `user` and `mode` set the owner (if rconfd is executed as root) and file permissions on successful manifestation.
+Each template is a multi file output jsonnet template, meaning that its root keys represent the paths of the files to be generated (absolute or relative to `dir`), while the values represent the files' content. `user` and `mode` set the owner and file permissions on successful manifestation if rconfd is executed as root.

 `secrets` maps a secret path to a variable name which become accessible inside jsonnet templates through a `secrets` [extVar](https://jsonnet.org/ref/stdlib.html) object variable.
 The path has the following syntax: